containers/podman/troubleshooting.md

     [Service]
     Delegate=memory pids cpu io

-After logging out and loggin back in, you should have permission to set CPU limits.
+After logging out and logging back in, you should have permission to set CPU limits.

 ### 26) `exec container process '/bin/sh': Exec format error` (or another binary than `bin/sh`)